2024 Q3 Dealmaking Surges as Buyers Pay Premiums for Retail & Services

 The U.S. small business acquisition market has seen notable growth as buyers increasingly seek opportunities despite elevated financing costs.
 In the third quarter of 2023, dealmaking activity grew 5% year-over-year, marking the fifth consecutive quarter of gains.
 However, transactions did dip slightly by 2% from the previous quarter, with both buyers and sellers exercising caution amid upcoming election dynamics and anticipated rate adjustments.
 Here’s a breakdown of what’s driving these trends and how key sectors are performing.

-Estimated total value of all transactions reported on BizBuySell.com
+A graph showing the estimated total value of all transactions reported on bizbuysell.com

 Q3 Dealmaking by the Numbers